 What health and safety precautions will the Centre take once it reopens?

 Melbourne Recital Centre is committed to the safety of our artists, staff and patrons.
 As we reopen, a range of public health, hygiene and physical distancing measures have been put in place:

 - Regular cleaning and sanitisation of our venues and high touch areas with approved disinfectant products throughout the day

 - Hand sanitiser stations around our spaces and maintaining handwash in bathrooms.
 In addition, perspex screens have been placed in some public areas.

 - It is a requirement for all visitors attending the Centre to supply their details to allow for contact tracing if required.
-All information will be kept in a secure place in accordance with privacy requirements.
+Melbourne Recital Centre uses the Service Victoria app for all contact tracing record keeping.

 What should I do before I visit the Centre?

 Being COVID Safe is a shared responsibility and we ask that you make a reasonable assessment of your health before attending the Centre and do not attend if you are unwell.
 If you, or someone you have been in contact with, are displaying symptoms of COVID-19 please contact us to request a refund prior to the event.